 The federal battlefield land acquisition grant program is one of the most effective historic preservation programs ever devised.
 First funded in 1999 to help private organizations preserve Civil War battlefields with matching grants, the program has helped private organizations preserve parts of the battlefields of Shiloh, Antietam, Gettysburg, Chickamauga, the Wilderness and Petersburg.

 In 2014, Congress expanded the grant program to include battlefields of the Revolutionary War.
-The problem is, many Revolutionary War battlefields are located in or near major urban centers where real estate values are among the highest in the country.
+The problem is that many Revolutionary War battlefields are located in or near major urban centers where real estate values are among the highest in the country.
 The Preserving America’s Battlefields Act (H.R.
 6108), introduced by Congressman Jody Hice of Georgia, funds the program up to $20 million a year.

 Support Your Local Revolutionary War Battlefield

 Local preservation groups are on the front lines in the struggle to preserve Revolutionary War battlefields.
 The Princeton Battlefield Association fought for years to save the scene of General Washington’s victorious charge from development.
 Without its efforts, one of America’s great historic places would have been covered with asphalt and tract housing.
-If

-Local support groups associated with our Revolutionary War battlefield parks promote understanding and appreciation of our War for Independence and build interest in our great historic places.
-The Friends of Minute Man National Historical Park, for example, was instrumental in building support for a sophisticated archaeological exploration a Parker’s Revenge, the site of intense fighting on the Battle Road west of Lexington.
+Local support groups associated with Revolutionary War battlefield parks promote understanding and appreciation of our War for Independence and build interest in our great historic places.
+The Friends of Minute Man National Historical Park, for example, was instrumental in building support for a sophisticated archaeological exploration at Parker’s Revenge, the site of intense fighting on the Battle Road west of Lexington.
 Similar groups work to maintain historic landscapes, enhance interpretation through the placement of signs and wayside markers, sponsor expert tours and lectures, and advocate preservation and appreciation of other battlefield parks.
 If you live within driving distance of a Revolutionary War battlefield park, there’s probably a friends group you can join.